Navigating Brain Tumour Treatment in Singapore – How to Choose the Right Brain Surgeon

 Awake brain surgery, also known as awake craniotomy, is a specialised surgical approach used to treat brain tumours, epilepsy, and other neurological conditions.
 Unlike conventional surgeries that are performed under general anaesthesia, awake craniotomy involves keeping the patient awake and alert during certain phases of the procedure.
 This allows the neurosurgeon to interact with the patient in real-time, enabling precise mapping and preservation of critical brain functions.

-To begin the procedure, the patient is initially administered with local anaesthesia followed by sedation to induce a state of unconsciousness.
+To begin the procedure, the patient is initially administered local anaesthesia followed by sedation to induce a state of unconsciousness.
 Once the skull is opened and the brain is exposed, the sedation is stopped to allow the patient to regain consciousness gradually.

 With the patient awake, the neurosurgeon uses techniques such as direct electrical stimulation or functional MRI to map vital areas of the brain responsible for functions such as speech, movement, and sensation.
 During this process, patients are tasked with a series of tests guided by a neuropsychologist.
-These tasks include speaking, movement of objects, recalling information and more.
-With real-time feedback as such, neurosurgeons can map out parts of the brain to ensure perseveration of critical functions while removing or treating the targeted lesion.
+These tasks include speaking, movement of objects, recalling information, and more.
+With real-time feedback as such, neurosurgeons can map out parts of the brain to ensure preservation of critical functions while removing or treating the targeted lesion.

 With the brain mapped and critical areas identified, the neurosurgeon proceeds with the main objective of the surgery, whether it’s removing a tumour, treating epilepsy, or addressing other neurological conditions.
 Throughout this phase, the patient remains awake and responsive, providing invaluable feedback to the surgical team.